Aliases for RYR3 Gene

 GeneCards Summary for RYR3 Gene

 RYR3 (Ryanodine Receptor 3) is a Protein Coding gene.
-Diseases associated with RYR3 include central core myopathy and neuroleptic malignant syndrome.
-Among its related pathways are CREB Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calcium ion binding and calcium-release channel activity.
+Diseases associated with RYR3 include neuroleptic malignant syndrome and central core myopathy.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cardiac conduction.
+GO annotations related to this gene include calcium ion binding and calmodulin binding.
 An important paralog of this gene is RYR1.

 UniProtKB/Swiss-Prot for RYR3 Gene